DEF Awards Panel

 Will the EU package travel regulations impact on proposed projects?

 This depends on what you intend to offer as part of your proposed project.
-You should consider whether you will be creating a ‘package’ as defined by the Regulations.
-If you put together and sell a product that includes a combination of at least two components, such as transport, accommodation, meals, attraction tickets etc., you may become the ‘organiser’ of a package.
+If you put together and sell a product that includes a combination of at least two components, such as transport, accommodation, car hire, meals, attraction tickets etc. you should consider whether you will be creating and become the ‘organiser’ of a ‘package’ as defined by the Regulations.
+These have recently (1 July 2018) been extended to include dynamic packaging when a single company sells two or more elements and a new form of package called a Linked Travel Arrangement whereby a targeted offer is made to the consumer when they make a purchase.
 This means you will need to understand what legal liability you have for the quality of all those products and services you are offering, and may have to provide insurance or similar protection for money customers pay in advance.
-Additional guidance on this and on how to manage those liabilities is available.

 Will projects be subject to any procurement procedures?